JARGEES/raspberry-pi-pico-gameboy/README.md

 - To automatically start a game when the Raspberry Pi Pico is powered on, rename the game (e.g. tetris.py) to main.py

 # Available games
-- tetris.py: Tetris
+- Space Invaders: Two versions of the game with different difficulties
-- GameOfLife.py: John Conway's Game of Life
+- DOOM: A spin on DOOM classic (It may require stronger cpu)
-- PicoFlappyBird.py: Flappy Bird, my son's favorite game! *** work in progress ***
+- Chess (Meant for 2 players and no bot at the moment) *** Work in progress ***

 # Other files
 - st7789.py: MicroPython ST7789 OLED driver, SPI interface